 - Secondary immune mediated disease

-Luckily, heartworm disease is treatable, but more importantly, is peventable.
-Here in the south, where heartworm disease is endemic, heartworm prevention is crucial.
-And it's not just for our canine friends, click here to learn about the 7 Deadly Truths about heartworm disease in cats, courtesy of the American Heartworm Society.
+Luckily for dogs, heartworm disease is treatable.
+There is currently not a treatment for cats.
+(Click here to learn about the 7 Deadly Truths about heartworm disease in cats, courtesy of the American Heartworm Society.)